aut-ce/ActuallyUnderstandingUniversityCourses/README.md

 * Some of the courses have been watched by the maintainers of this repository and have been qualified as being able to provide  high-quality education for the interested.
 The said courses will have ![Quality Verified](https://img.shields.io/badge/Quality-Verified-success) in front of them.
 * Some of the courses have almost the same syllabus as the courses taught in AUT.
 Those are marked here by ![Syllabus AUT](https://img.shields.io/badge/Syllabus-AUT-blue).
 If the said course does that and then some, it'll be tagged with ![Syllabus More](https://img.shields.io/badge/Syllabus-More-orange), If it only partially covers the AUT course, it'll be tagged with ![Syllabus Less](https://img.shields.io/badge/Syllabus-Less-red) and if it's only related to the AUT course, it'll be tagged with ![Syllabus Different](https://img.shields.io/badge/Syllabus-Different-lightgray)
 * As some courses' materials change over the years, we can't (and won't) guarantee that our badges are (and will be) 100% accurate all the time.
 Those badges are but our estimations.
-* As we're practically unable to find all the good courses -let alone verifying the quality and the syllabus of them-, issues and pull requests are deeply appreciated.
+* As we're practically unable to find all the good courses -let alone verifying their qualities and syllabuses-, issues and pull requests are deeply appreciated.
 * On the same note, some unverified courses might be removed in the future if they prove themselves to be unfitting.
-* You might want to use a VPN in order to gain access to edX courses since Iranian users are denied access due of the U.S government's sanctions.
+* You might need to use a VPN in order to gain access to edX courses since Iranian users are denied access due of the U.S government's sanctions.
 * Enlisting a course here doesn't mean that any particular professor's teaching abilities are under question.

 ### For a general list full of everything, Visit [Awesome-list](https://github.com/sindresorhus/awesome).